Recent from talks

 A programmer/software engineer may have a choice of several algorithms, encodings, data types or data structures, each of which have known characteristics.
 When choosing among them, their respective overhead should also be considered.

 In software engineering, overhead can influence the decision whether or not to include features in new products, or indeed whether to fix bugs.
 A feature that has a high overhead may not be included – or needs a big financial incentive to do so.
-Often, even though software providers are well aware of bugs in their products, the payoff of fixing them is not worth the reward, because of the overhead.
+Often, even though software providers are well aware of bugs in their products, the payoff of fixing them is not worth the cost, because of the overhead.

 For example, an implicit data structure or succinct data structure may provide low space overhead, but at the cost of slow performance (space/time tradeoff).